IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 ![text message](../workshop-assets/ibm-cloud/text-message.png "Text Message")

 The action works!
 Now what?

-We need to trigger it.
+This currently runs manually, so we need to create an automatic trigger.

 ## Step 5 - Trigger the Action

 Before we get started with this step, make sure you have you a GitHub repository you can test on.
 If you don't, don't panic.
-Just checkout this [repository tutorial]() which shows you how to create your own.
+Just checkout this [repository tutorial](../workshop-instructions/setup-github-repository.md) which shows you how to create your own.
 (This only takes ~2 minutes to do).

-A `Trigger` is something that will take an event from outside of IBM Cloud Functions and invoke all connected `Actions`.
+A `Trigger` will listen for an event to happen from inside or outside of IBM Cloud Functions and invoke any connected `Actions`.

-Head back to the `Functions` dashboard and select `Triggers` on the side panel and click on `Create`.
+First, head back to the `Functions` dashboard and select `Triggers` on the side panel and click on `Create`.

 ![trigger dashboard](../workshop-assets/ibm-cloud/trigger-dashboard.png "Trigger Dashboard")

-You will be faced with the same 5 options, much like you were earlier.
-Select `Trigger`.
+You will be faced with the same 5 options as earlier, except in this case, select `Trigger`.

 ![select trigger](../workshop-assets/ibm-cloud/select-trigger.png "Select Trigger")